Skip to content ↓

 Informing us that your child is absent from College

-Please do not send your child to College if they are unwell
+Please do not send your child to college if they are unwell.

 Please can all parents and carers continue to ensure they contact the College DAILY should their child be absent.
-Contact should be made before 8:30am so we are able to quickly establish our daily morning register.
+Contact should be made before 8:20am so we are able to quickly establish our daily morning register.

-Reporting daily absence (including Post16)
+Reporting daily absence (including Sixth Form)

-Please include your child's full name, tutor group and the concise reason for absence.
+Please report absence by emailing your child's applicable year attendance team and include your child's full name, tutor group and the concise reason for absence.

 Unwell at College / Medical